coderholic/pyradio/README.md

 # Message window borser foreground
 # (background color will come from Stations)
 Messages Border     #a3b367

+# Theme Transparency
+# Values are:
+#   0: No transparency (default)
+#   1: Theme is transparent
+#   2: Obey config setting
+transparency        0
 ```

 Pressing "**t**" will bring up the *Theme selection window*, which can be used to activate a theme and set the default one.